kubestellar/kubestellar/docs/content/direct/contribute.md

 ## Collaborate with us on GitHub!

-Visit the [GitHub repository](https://github.com/kubestellar/kubestellar) to gain access to information on the different KubeStellar project areas and how you can start contributing.
+Visit the [GitHub repository](https://github.com/kubestellar/kubestellar) to gain access to information on the different KubeStellar project areas and how you can start contributing to each of them.

 ## Contribution Resources